bryanwweber/bryanwweber.github.io/cv/index.md

 [Combustion Diagnostics Laboratory](http://combdiaglab.engr.uconn.edu)
 Director: Chih-Jen (Jackie) Sung

-CConducted experimental and computational studies of the ignition properties of several alternative fuels and foundational fuels, with a focus on engine-relevant conditions.
+Conducted experimental and computational studies of the ignition properties of several alternative fuels and foundational fuels, with a focus on engine-relevant conditions.
 Designed a species sampling apparatus for time-resolved